 What is Jeff Bezos' net worth?

-According to Bloomberg, Jeff Bezos's net worth is around $162bn, making him the third richest person on the planet behind Bernard Arnault, and the richest person, Elon Musk.
+According to Bloomberg, Jeff Bezos' net worth is around $197 billion, making him the third richest person in the world behind Elon Musk and Bernard Arnault.

-Jeff Bezos is an American entrepreneur and businessman who is widely known for founding the e-commerce giant Amazon.
-He is often cited as one of the most successful and wealthiest people in the world and for good reason.
+Jeff Bezos is an American entrepreneur and businessman who is widely known for founding the e-commerce giant Amazon, which just celebrated its 30th birthday.
+He is often cited as one of the most successful people in the world, and for good reason.

 Jeff Bezos' immense wealth is largely due to his success with Amazon.
 He founded the company in 1994 as an online bookstore, but quickly expanded it to include a wide range of products.